nagaasretail-nrpl/gps-tracker/replit.md

-# GPS Tracking Application - React Native Mobile Apps
+# Hybrid GPS Tracking Application - Personal + Fleet Management

 ## Overview

-This is a React Native GPS tracking and fleet management application for Android and iOS mobile platforms.
-The application provides comprehensive vehicle tracking capabilities including live location monitoring, historical route playback, geofencing, points of interest management, and reporting features.
+This is a **hybrid GPS tracking system** that combines:
+1. **Personal Activity Tracking** (GeoTracker-style) - Track your own hikes, runs, bike rides, and outdoor activities
+2. **Fleet Management** - Track multiple vehicles for business purposes

+Built as a React Native mobile app (Android/iOS) with an Express.js backend and PostgreSQL database.
+The design is inspired by GeoTracker's clean, modern, data-focused interface.

 **⚠️ Important Note:** This project has been converted from a React web application to React Native.
 The React Native app cannot be compiled or run directly in Replit.
 You must move the project to a local development environment or use Expo's cloud services.
 See `REACT_NATIVE_SETUP.md` for detailed setup instructions.